 Treating oversupply while still protecting your milk supply is a balancing act.
 You can help make your milk flow more comfortable for your baby by nursing in a laid-back, reclining, or side-lying position.

 While you should continue to nurse on-demand, you can try block feeding to slowly and safely decrease your supply without risking clogged ducts.
 Block feeding is a technique where you feed only from one breast per feed rather than from both.
-Consult with an IBCLC to help create a plan.
+Consult with a Nest IBCLC to help create a plan.

 Tongue and Lip-Tie Conditions